awentzonline/image-analogies/README.md

  * --mrf-layers Comma-separated list of layer names to be used for the MRF loss (default: "conv3_1,conv_4_1")
  * --content-layers Comma-separated list of layer names to be used for the content loss (default: "conv3_1,conv_4_1")
+ * --patch-size Patch size used for matching (default: 3)
+ * --flatten-analogy recombine the best analogy patches into a single image (faster/less memory but less accurate)

- * --patch-size Patch size used for matching (default: 3) The analogy loss is the amount of influence of B -> A -> A' -> B' It should be set a lot higher than the MRF loss (default is 9:1)
+The analogy loss is the amount of influence of B -> A -> A' -> B' It should be set a lot higher than the MRF loss (default is 9:1)